wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-windows-manage-cloud-device-updates/includes/6-manage-device-experience-after-deployment.md

 Delivery Optimization also offers a feature called *Microsoft Connected Cache*.
 It allows you to configure a dedicated in-network transparent cache for files requested through Delivery Optimization and works in parallel with peers.
 By setting up the Connected Cache at the WAN or internet access point, you can minimize file downloads across your WAN or a limited bandwidth internet connection.

 - To get started, see the [Set up Delivery Optimization for Windows 10 updates](https://docs.microsoft.com/windows/deployment/update/waas-delivery-optimization-setup?azure-portal=true).
-- For a comprehensive list of settings to fine tune behaviors, see Delivery Optimization reference.
+- For a comprehensive list of settings to fine-tune behaviors, see Delivery Optimization reference.
 - Learn more about [Microsoft Connected Cache](https://docs.microsoft.com/windows/deployment/update/waas-delivery-optimization-reference).

 ## Manage installations